wnilesanderson/Course-3-Project-Submission/CodeBook.md

 *Subject:*     The subject number is taken from the data files subject_test.txt and subject_train.txt, as described above.
 *Activity:*    The activity is taken from the data files Y_test.txt and Y_train.txt, as described above.
 In the original data files the activities were coded numerically.
 The Activity values in the output file are quoted characters; for each subject the Activities are in the order of the original coding.
 *Outcome variables*  The various analysis variables come in groups.
-For ease of reading the order below is slightly different than the order of the columns in the output data set
+For ease of reading the order below is slightly different than the order of the columns in the output data set.
+All variables in the input data set had been scaled, so there are no units for the variables.

 * In the raw dataset each group there are values for the X, Y, and Z components, and for the magnitude.
 For each set of observations the mean and standard deviation are given.
 * The groups used in this analysis are the following